codex-academy/spaza-suggest/readme.md

 ## Screens to build

-Ensure your web app with screens for the following:
+Ensure your web app have screens for the following:

-* A new client can register and get the login code
+* A new client can register and get a login code
 * A client can login using their login code
 * A logged in client can make product suggestions for a selected area.
 They can select the area to add a suggestion for.
 A blank suggestion should not be allowed.